Cover

 Overall Value

-On balance, we feel that Brooklyn Signature mattress is a very good value, right in line with much of its online competitors.
+On balance, we feel that Brooklyn Signature Hybrid mattress is a very good value, right in line with much of its online competitors.
 It's worth noting that the company offers a substantial discount (25% when we last checked) to certain groups, including active duty military and veterans, first responders, teachers, and students.
 If you fall into one of these groups, that could certainly tip the scale in Brooklyn Bedding's favor, particular if the Brooklyn Signature mattress fits your other criteria and preferences.

 Value Rating | 8 /10 | Very good |